emojifreak/debian-rpi-image-script/README.md

 Hardware clock can be corrected by `sntp -S pool.ntp.org` as root.

 # Additional packages
+* Graphical User Interface can be installed by `tasksel` or `apt-get install task-xfce-desktop`.
 * language supports can be installed, for example, by `apt-get install task-japanese task-japanese-desktop`.
-* Graphical User Interface can be installed by `tasksel`.

 # Comments on Linux 5.10 and Rapsberry Pi 4 (as of March 2021)
 * Both `vc4.ko` and `snd_bcm2835.ko` accesses to HDMI audio outputs.
 One should be module_blacklisted.
 Otherwise, pulaseaudio does not work well.